 There are plenty of beautiful photographs that extensively cover popular landmarks, buildings, and events.
 Textures is intended to fill in the gaps.

-Textures is an ongoing series that concentrates on what makes up an area— that day-to-day that might be overlooked.
-It focuses more on the micro than the contextual.
-Swatches of colors, surfaces, edges, grains, and decay framed by light and circumstance, bringing out the area’s story.
+Textures is an ongoing series that concentrates on what makes up an area— that day-to-day confluence of colors, surfaces, edges, grains, and decay framed by light and circumstance that might be overlooked.

 This series is a continuation of how I have been shooting areas around the world, but with a newer, more abstract view of bringing these attributes together.

-When I enter a new country, city, or neighborhood I try to take time to figure out what makes the area unique and if it’s possible to capture it in photos or video.
+When I enter a new country, city, or neighborhood I try to take time to figure out what makes the area unique and how it would be possible to capture it in photos or video.
 I’ve spent years trying to find new ways of doing this.

-Everything from the use of material in buildings, smells, colors in clothing, and the sounds people make change how you feel about an area when you’re traveling.
-These new experiences make you notice details that you’ve never noticed before.
-When you leave, you bring back this ability to see new things.
+Everything from the use of material in buildings, clothing, smells, and sounds change how you perceive an area when you’re traveling.

-It’s the exposure to new ideas that shapes your understanding of where you’re from and deepens the experience of where you’ll go and who you’ll meet next.
-We learn that we’re not all that different.
-Things usually only come down to a difference in approach and resources.
+This exposure to new ideas shapes your understanding of where you’re from and deepens the experience of the next place you visit and person you meet.
+You learn that we’re not all that different.
+Things ultimately come down to a difference of resources.

 But some of these are just pretty pictures.